Tarrant County Clerk

 Assumed Name

-Secure a Marriage License and Access Marriage Records
+Marriage Licenses and Records

 If you are planning to marry in Texas and live in Tarrant County, you can apply for a marriage license through the County Clerk.
 The Clerk’s Vital Records pages outline identification requirements, waiting periods, and fee information.

-Key pointers:
+Key points:

 Timing: Observe the statutory waiting period between license issuance and the ceremony unless an exception applies.

-Identification: Bring acceptable IDs for both applicants.
+Identification: Bring accepted IDs for both applicants.

 Certified copies: After the marriage is recorded, you may request certified copies for name changes and benefits.